 It might mean that you are leaving that playdate a bit early in order to get that nap in.
-Set your routine and stick to it; you will see less of those battles at bedtime.
+Set your routine and stick to it; you will see fewer of those battles at bedtime.
 Guard your toddler’s nap time, it is important.

 Give yourself a couple of weeks of being “rigid”, see how it works.
-I can guarantee you will see a happier baby, a happier infant or a happier toddler.
+I can guarantee you will see a happier baby, a happier infant, or a happier toddler.

 If you have any questions or want help figuring out the best routine or timing for your family, please set up a time to chat with the link below.